CalmDownVal/signal/readme.md

 }
 ```

-Note that the above example has nothing to do with browser `AbortController` or
+Note that the above example has nothing to do with the `AbortController` and
-`AbortSignal`.
-However, you could use those for the same purpose too!
+`AbortSignal` browser APIs.
+However, you could use those for the same purpose,
+too!

 ### Forwarding this

-Signals forward `this` to all its handlers, however there are several caveats to
+Signals forward `this` to all its handlers, however there are a few caveats to
-keep in mind when using this feature.
-These stem from how JavaScript functions
+using this feature.
+These stem from how JavaScript functions and the binding of
-and the binding of `this` work.
+`this` work.

-Any handler that needs to use the forwarded `this` has to be a regular function,
+Any handler that relies on forwarded `this` has to be a regular function, not an
-not an arrow function.
-Signals also need to be called on the object that should
+arrow function.
+Signals also need to be contained within the object that you
-be forwarded:
+wish to forward as `this`.

 ```ts
 const obj = {